gustasvos/gustasvos/README.md

 ### About me

 - My name is Gustavo Ribeiro da Rosa, 21yo and I'm from Brazil.
-- I'm currently working at [nave.rs](https://nave.rs) as a Ruby on Rails intern.
+- I'm currently working at [nave.rs](https://nave.rs) as Ruby on Rails intern.

 ### Technologies I study